 Veteran Michael Wight (-1, 70) and Joel Dodson (+5, 76) placed fifth and sixth overall to round of the men’s national team.

 For the women’s team, defending junior Caribbean champion Holly McLean finished first overall shooting a final round eight-over par 79.
 This will be the 14-year old’s second national senior team appearance.
-She’ll be joined by Isabel Mendes who shot a final round eight-over 79, and Lauren Needham, who finished third overall in the women’s rankings.
+She’ll be joined by Isabel Mendes who shot a final round eight-over 79, and Lauren Needham, who finished third overall.

-In addition, the winner of both the men’s and women’s National Championships held 27-28 April at the North Sound Golf Club will gain automatic qualification onto Cayman’s national team.
+In addition, the winner of both the men’s and women’s National Championships held 27-28 April will gain automatic qualification onto Cayman’s national team.
 This would potentially knocked the sixth placed men’s golfer and the third placed women’s golfer out of contention.

 View all the results of the CIGA National Qualifiers here.